BramVer/foul-mouth-slap/README.md

 Script to check the diff content of files in output of git status for foul words, variants of those words and repeated chars.
 Will not work on Windhose.

+## What in the seven hells is this and why would I need it?

+Personally, I don't like to mess around with git history, so I try to keep the project history as readable and clean as I can.
+Now, I'm also someone who likes to use the same non-sensical words to test stuff or during quick implementations:
+**make it work, make it right, make it fast**.
+The problem is I don't always catch everything before committing during *make it right*.

+This is me not fighting my habits, rather giving into them.
+So what if I keep writing `let dink = '';`?
+The hook will catch it and make me aware of it, asking for my consent to go ahead with the commit.
+Now I can at least be aware when commiting sinful (so sinful) things into the repo's history.

+This implementation has been my holy grail for a while now, but it was in dire need of a rewrite, so I went ahead and *made it right*.......mostly.
+There are still things left to do, obviously, but I'm much more happy with the solidity of the current iteration.

 ## Install

 1. Install requirements.txt